tzlaine/small_wg1_papers/P2781_constexpr_t.md

 Add a new feature macro, `__cpp_lib_constant_wrapper`.

 # Implementation experience

-Look up a few lines to see an implementation of `std::constant_wrapper`.
-At the time of this writing, there is one caveat: `operator[]()` looks correct to the authors, but does not work in any compiler tested, due to the very limited multi-variate `operator[]` support in even the latest compilers.

 Additionally, an `integral_constant` with most of the operator overloads has been a part of